 Show and Tell After my project was finished I reached out to the same apprentices who I’d called earlier in the week.
 I put together a quick presentation about the process that I’d taken and walked through it with them.
 I explained my process start to finish and took questions at the end.
 I explained to them how our pipelines are configured and talked through our pipeline file, before showing what my extra pipeline stage did, and how it added value to the team.
-Because they did not have experience in this method of extracting code to a fragment in a pipeline it was interesting taking questions and hearing their thoughts on how they could use the info in their own projects.
+Because they did not have experience in this method of extracting code to a fragment in a pipeline, they had a lot of questions about the use of variables and how that enabled the code to be as versatile as it was.
+I then presented the same thing to my DevOps team in the next morning stand-up.
+They had a much larger knowledge base than my fellow apprentices and understood the logic behind the actual fragment.
+What I spent more time explaining to them was the benefit this would have in our day-to-day work schedule, and how this might impact other repos.
+I could talk at a much higher level about the impact this might have on the business, as opposed to being very clear on the logic in the actual code, which, although in essence was the same presentation, meant I was focussing on completely different aspects of the project based on the understand of the general audience.
 S1